Enjoy your day off!

 Don't miss out on the Bitterroot Performing Arts "Grow Wild" and "Jawsome" shows featuring the Singing Zoologist!!
 Shows are on March 25 @ 1PM & 6PM in the HHS PAC.
 Tickets are FREE!

-about 9 hours ago, Kelly Hanley
+15 days ago, Kelly Hanley

 The Bitterroot Performing Arts Council, in partnership with Jane S. Herman Foundation, is welcoming Lucas Miller, the Singing Zoologist to the HHS PAC on March 25, 2026.
 1st performance is at 1PM & and the 2nd is at 6PM.
 Tickets are free.
 You can pick them up at the BPAC box office or order online for a $5 processing fee at www.bitterrootperformingarts.org.
 The BPAC office is open Tues-Thurs, 11am-5PM at 127 W Main St, #9, Hamilton, Mt 406-363-7946